March 27, 2026 · 9 min read

 Dear [Patient Name],

-We are writing to formally request payment of the full balance of $[Amount] within 15 days of the date of this letter.
-Payment can be made online at [payment link], by phone at [phone number], or by mail to the address above.
+We request that payment of the full amount of $[Amount] be made by [Deadline Date - 15 days from letter date].
+Payment can be made online at [payment link], by phone at [phone number], by check mailed to the address above, or in person at our office.

 Sincerely,